TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 # Takeprofit hub

+## Version 2025.06.26.530 (26 June, 2025)
+### Changes
+* Comment field has been added for Makers, Takers, Price channels.

 ## Version 2025.06.24.939 (24 June, 2025)
 ### Changes
-* CYSEC report page has been added;
+* CYSEC report page has been added.
-* Risk management panel is now integrated as a separate service;
+* Risk management panel is now integrated as a separate service.
-* The search mechanism is changed, now shows all entities that consist entered symbol;
+* The search mechanism is changed, now shows all entities that consist entered symbol.

 ## Version 2025.06.16.371 (16 June, 2025)
 ### Changes
 * Country field is added to Accounts preferences.
-* Added support of MT4 servers for Risk Management panel;
+* Added support of MT4 servers for Risk Management panel.

 ## Version 2025.06.06.661 (6 June, 2025)
 ### Changes